 With Australia’s appetite for property showing no signs of abating, we’ll forgive you for thinking that everybody has an investment property.
 Traditionally, Aussies have purchased investment properties personally or through a company.
 But you can now buy an investment through your self-managed super fund (SMSF).

 We’re here to show you why more and more people are using their SMSFs to purchase an investment property.
-While investing outside your SMSF is simpler and there are fewer restrictions on what assets you can purchase, a well-managed SMSF can increase your wealth and reduce your tax bill.
+While investing outside your SMSF can be simpler and there may be fewer restrictions on what assets you can purchase, a well-managed SMSF can increase your wealth and reduce your tax bill.

 Pay less tax

 Come tax time, SMSFs pay less tax on rental income.
 That means your fund can focus on paying back your loan to purchase the property sooner.

 Rental income is taxed at 15% and providing the property is held for more than a year, capital gains at 10%, which is lower than most personal investment properties.
 Once you retire and draw a pension from your fund, both of these are reduced to 0%.

 While you can’t live in an investment property that your SMSF owns, or rent it out to family or friends, you can buy a retirement home through your SMSF.
 Once you retire and draw a pension from the fund, you may be able to transfer ownership to yourself.
 It is worth noting that this is dependent on the property's maximum value against the maximum pension value.
 It’s the perfect investment for anyone planning a sea-change or tree-change in their golden years.
 Remember though, you will have to pay stamp duty on this transfer, so factor that into your calculations.